 Wright was born June 8, 1867, in Richland Center, Wisconsin, less than 25 miles from the site of his famous home, Taliesin, in Spring Green.
-Among his many other architectural achievements are the Guggenheim Museum in New York City, the Fallingwater House in Mill Run, Pennsylvania, and the SC Johnson Wax Administration Building in Racine, Wisconsin.
+Among his many other architectural achievements are the Guggenheim Museum in New York City, the Fallingwater House in Mill Run, Pennsylvania, and also the SC Johnson Wax Administration Building in Racine, Wisconsin.

 As you may or may not know, Florida Southern College is home to 13 Wright-designed structures, 12 of which were built during the architect’s lifetime and under his supervision.
 The newest addition, the Usonian Faculty House, was designed by Wright in 1939 but wasn’t built until 2013.

-In 2012, the Florida Southern College Historic District was designated a National Historic Landmark by the National Park Service of the U.S. Department of the Interior for being the largest single-site collection of Frank Lloyd Wright architecture in the world.
+In 2012, the Florida Southern College Historic District was also designated a National Historic Landmark by the National Park Service of the U.S. Department of the Interior for being the largest single-site collection of Frank Lloyd Wright architecture in the world.

 The legendary designer had a 20-year relationship with the College, following his first campus visit in 1936.
-Developing a “Temple of Education”, Wright’s distinctively modern vision of “organic architecture” emphasized simplicity and natural beauty and was ahead of its time on many levels.
+Developing a “Temple of Education”, Wright’s distinctively modern vision of “organic architecture” emphasized simplicity and natural beauty and was also ahead of its time on many levels.

-Whether you prefer a self-guided tour or a more in-depth tour by a docent, there’s only one mandatory requirement: Be sure to bring your camera!
+Whether you prefer a self-guided tour or a more in-depth tour by a docent, there’s only one mandatory requirement.
+Be sure to bring your camera!

 No matter what your tour preference, you will want to start off your journey at the Sharp Family Tourism and Education Center.
 The Center will provide you with an overview of Wright’s relationship with the College.
 There’s also a great gift shop with lots of interesting books, art, souvenirs, etc..

 Located next to the Center is the Usonian House.
 Frank Lloyd Wright designed the Usonian House in 1939 as one of twenty faculty houses.
-Usonia was a word he used to describe his vision for the United States, including the planning of cities and buildings.
+Usonia was a word to describe his vision for the United States, including the planning of cities and buildings.
 USONIA – United States of North America … Usonian refers to the residential portion of his vision.

-Some of the places we visited were the Water Dome, the Annie Pfeiffer Chapel, the Danforth Chapel, and the E.T.
+Some of the places we visited were the Water Dome, the Annie Pfeiffer Chapel, the Danforth Chapel, and also the E.T.
 Roux Library.